 What is Project Based Learning?

-Project Based Learning gives students autonomy while following a standards-based curriculum and truly meets the learning requirements of students because it provides skills that are often unaddressed in a traditional school environment.
+Project Based Learning follows a standards-based curriculum and meets the learning requirements of students.